 You don't want that and neither do we.
 We have started collecting non wearable items to see what can be done.

-Called the Purpose Project we are working alongside some great organisations to begin to give those items a new 'purpose'.
+Called the Textile Rescue we are working alongside some great organisations to begin to give those items a new 'purpose'.

 You may not know that virgin polyester is made from petroleum! a fossil fuel.
 We want to use rPET polyester only and also take all polyester back to up-cycle it into new materials or even new shirts.

 Making new shirts and other clothing is tough at the moment and a few organisations bigger than us are working on it.
 But, throw us your dead polyester and we will join the fight to up-cycle them.